 Developing collaborative solutions

-Agricultural supply chains are particularly susceptible to human rights violations, with the International Labour Organization (ILO), for example, reporting that 60% of global child labour occurs in agriculture1.
+Agricultural supply chains are particularly susceptible to human rights violations, with the International Labour Organization (ILO), for example, estimating that 70% of global child labour occurs in agriculture1.

-We were founding Board members of the ECLT Foundation in 2000 and remain active members today, along with all the major tobacco companies, leaf suppliers and the International Tobacco Growers’ Association.
-The ILO also serves as an advisor to the Board.
+At a global, industry-wide level, in 2000, we became a founding board member of the Eliminating Child Labour in Tobacco Growing (ECLT) Foundation and we remain an active member today, alongside other major tobacco companies, leaf suppliers and the International Tobacco Growers’ Association.
+The ILO acts as an advisor to the board.